 The Break for Life is a pro-life conference sponsored by McQuaid Jesuit.
 During the conference, students from around the Rochester area are invited to learn about and discuss the Catholic Church's teaching surrounding life issues.
 Namely, all human life is sacred from the moment of conception until natural death.
 This popular conference draws over one hundred students each year and addresses a variety of life issues, including but not limited to abortion, capital punishment, the environment, poverty, migrant issues and euthanasia.
 The Bishop of Rochester, Most Rev. Salvatore Matano, celebrates the conference's closing Mass.

-Founded by Riley Benner, ’16, the McQuaid Ballers is an innovative service program that strives to reduce the recidivism rate within the New York State Juvenile Detention system.
-The goal of the program is to ensure that when a child leaves a correctional facility after being in the program, he never reenters the system.
+Founded by Riley Benner, ’16, the McQuaid Ballers is an innovative service program that has its roots in working to reduce the recidivism rate within the New York State Juvenile Detention system.
+The original goal of working with juveniles in detention was to assure that once a child left a correctional institution they would not reenter the system.
+Today, McQuaid Ballers partners with Hillside Family of Agencies here in Rochester but the goal of mentoring at-risk youth to help them stay out of the criminal justice system is still the same.
 To achieve this goal, McQuaid Jesuit students commit to mentor juveniles on a weekly basis.
 Mentoring includes “balling” with the residents, sharing a meal, and discussing healthy life choices.
-By doing so, students "develop winning relationships" with the residents at Industry.
+By doing so, students "develop winning relationships" with the residents at Hillside.

 St. Joseph of Arimathea Pall Bearer Ministry